sudowing/cms-utilization-db/README.md

 This command connects to the container running the DB service and restores the db using the sql.dump file generated above.

+### Build & Load DB via ETL Process

 ```
 make db-load-via-etl
 ```

-This command builds the database through ETL process that downloads the original CSV, loads it into temp tables, then builds prod tables and populates them from the temp tables.
+This command builds the database through an ETL process that downloads the original `.csv`, loads it into temp tables, then builds prod tables and populates them from the temp tables.

-Anyone interested in validating the integrity of the data provided by this project, should focus
+Anyone interested in validating the integrity of the data provided by the published docker image for project, should focus their attention here.

-**NOTE 1:** This ETL process takes 2.5+ hours.
+**NOTE 1:** ETL process takes 2.5+ hours.

-**NOTE 2:** This ETL process downloads the original CSV from the government’s servers and stores it inside the container at `/tmp/cms-utilization.csv`
+**NOTE 2:** ETL process downloads the original CSV from the government’s servers and stores it inside the container at `/tmp/cms-utilization.csv`
 If you're running the project in development mode (`make run`), this file should be available to you at `/volumes/tmp/cms-utilization.csv`

 ---

-## Versioning
+##  <a id="versioning"></a>Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/sudowing/cms-utilization-db/tags).

 ---

-## License
+##  <a id="license"></a>License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details